kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 a highly-available Kubernetes cluster on providers that are not natively-supported.
 The tutorial covers downloading KubeOne, and provisioning a cluster using KubeOne.
 As a result, you'll get a production-ready and Kubernetes/CNCF compliant cluster.

-To find out weather your provider is supported checkout the [Supported providers][compatibility-providers] section.
+This tutorial could be used in the following scenarios:

+* Provisioning a cluster on providers that are not [natively-supported][compatibility-providers] (e.g. on bare metal or edge).
+* Provisioning a cluster on a natively-supported provider, but you don't want to use Terraform.
+* Creating a Raspberry Pi cluster

-If you are able to use a provider, have a look at the [creating clusters][creating-clusters] tutorial.
+If you are able to use a provider, have a look at the [creating clusters][creating-clusters] tutorial, as this is the recommended approach.

 ## Prerequisites